Hiking Daisy Lake - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 Daisy Lake sits quietly in the forests of Northeastern Ontario, offering hikers a genuine escape into the region's characteristic landscape of dense woodlands and rolling terrain.
-This 3.2-kilometer moderate trail with 300 meters of elevation gain takes about an hour and a half to complete, making it an ideal half-day adventure for those looking to experience the natural beauty that defines this part of Ontario.
+This 3.2-kilometer moderate trail with 300 meters of elevation gain takes roughly an hour and twenty minutes to complete, making it a solid half-day adventure for anyone looking to experience the natural beauty that defines this part of Ontario.

 Trail Experience and Terrain